openjax/openjax/README.md

-# OpenJAX Classic
+# OpenJAX Standard

 **Simple, high-performance, Java API eXtensions**

-OpenJAX Classic is a collection of modules that supplement Java's standard APIs.
+OpenJAX Standard is a collection of modules that supplement Java's standard APIs.

 ## Simple